You're OK - Be a Better Mom Without Doing Anything!

 When you are empathetic and compassionate, you look and listen to your child and try to figure out what is wrong from their point of view.
 You listen and make an educated guess based on their age and development.
 You acknowledge their feelings, instead of shushing them, which helps them calm themselves.

 Each developmental stage has its own developmental needs which requires parents to respond differently as their baby grows.
-What is universal is the need for babies and children to be listened to and receive empathy and compassion.
+What never changes is the need for babies and children to be listened to and receive empathy and compassion.

 And responding like this often feels like you are doing nothing.